jacko-256/Procedural-AI-Video-Generator-ControlNet/README.md

   12. Abstractism Wassily Kandinsky - Very rough yet detailed style in between Basquiat and Constructivism
   13. Jean-Michel Basquiat - This style is very incoherent and is often a jumbled mess, however depending on what you want it can be nice if you want extremely stylized and artistic images that don't make any sense.

+It is advised to use 1-3 styles, because too many styles may cause clashes and incoherence.

 Here are GIFs of each style with the prompt: black hole acretion disc.

 <div style="display: flex; justify-content: center; gap: 10px;">